katlasik/ChessPuzzleResolver/README.md

 ## Motivation

-This project is attempt to create program finding all solutions for  **generalized n queen problem**, where instead of only queens you can place any pieces (except pawns).
+This project is attempt to create program finding all solutions of **generalized n queen problem**, where instead of only queens you can place any pieces (except pawns).

 Program calculates solutions and then writes them in graphical form to output file.